TOPO-EPFL/CrossLoc-Benchmark-Datasets/README.md

 * 3D textured models used to render the benchmark datasets.
 The dots and boxes denote the camera position distribution.
 Please check the paper for details!

-The CrossLoc Benchmark datasets are officially presented in the paper
+The CrossLoc Benchmark datasets are officially presented in the paper accepted to CVPR 2022
 <br>
 **CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data**
 <br>